Travelling Home and Returning to the U.S.

-1. If you are leaving the country please remember that you need a valid travel signature on the 3rd page of your I-20 and that it takes 5 business days to process.
+1. If you are leaving the country please remember that you need a valid travel signature on the 3rd page of your I-20 (or 1st page of your DS-2019) and that it takes 5 business days to process.

-The staff at the Office of International Programs need this time so that we can look at your SEVIS record and verify that you are in active status to ensure a smooth re-entry back into the United States upon your return.
+The staff at the Office of International Student and Study Abroad Services (ISSAS) needs this time so that we can look at your SEVIS record and verify that you are in active status to ensure a smooth re-entry back into the United States upon your return.

-If you are leaving in less than 5 business days we will be happy to mail you your I-20 to you if you provide us with your home address.
-Remember, your I-20 is not necessary to leave the country--only to re-enter.
-You can also request us to send your I-20 by express mail (FedEx) for a $50 charge.
+If you are leaving in less than 5 business days we will be happy to mail you your I-20/DS-2019 to you if you provide us with your home address.
+Remember, your I-20/DS-2019 is not necessary to leave the country--only to re-enter.
+You can also request us to send your I-20/DS-2019 by express mail (FedEx) for a $50 charge.

-Please note: Signatures are valid for one year upon re-entry.
-This one-year validity period is stated above the signatures on page 3.
-You are not required to get your I-20 signed once a year if you do not travel outside of the U.S. But, if you do need to leave the United States, look at the signature on page 3 to make sure the most recent signature will not be more than 1 year old when you re-enter.
+Please note: Signatures are valid for one year upon re-entry for F-1 and J-1 students.
+This one-year validity period is stated above the signatures on page 2 or 3 on an I-20 and on page 1 of the DS-2019.
+You are not required to get your I-20/DS-2019 signed once a year if you do not travel outside of the U.S. But, if you do need to leave the United States, look at the date of the last signature to make sure the most recent signature will not be more than 1 year old when you re-enter.

-**Please see page 3 of your I-20 and the note above the signature lines which reads:
+F-1 Students: Please see page 2 or 3 of your I-20 and the note above the signature lines which reads:

 "This page when properly endorsed, may be used for reentry of the student to attend the same school after a temporary absence from the United States.
 Each certification signature is valid for one year."

-A special note for students on OPT: The signature on page 3 of your I-20 is valid only for 6 months, not one year.
-In addition to the general guidelines on this page, be sure to also read the OPT applications found on our website for special information regarding travel while on OPT: http://www.ndsu.edu/international/employment.
+A special note for F-1 students on OPT: The signature on page 2 or 3 of your I-20 is valid only for 6 months, not one year.
+In addition to the general guidelines on this page, be sure to also read the OPT applications found on our website for special information regarding travel while on OPT: www.ndsu.edu/international/employment.

 2. Enrollment letters from the OIP are not needed.
 Your I-20 is your international office verification of your eligibility as a student at NDSU.
-It may be helpful to carry a copy of your current transcript to prove registration.
+It may be helpful to carry a copy of your current transcript to prove your enrollment at NDSU.
+You can also consider getting an enrollment verification from NDSU: www.ndsu.edu/bisonconnection/connect/verify/.

-3. Please remember that you must possess a valid I-94 card to turn in upon your departure from the United States in addition to possessing a valid visa and passport to return to the U.S.
+3. Please remember that you must possess a valid visa and passport to return to the U.S. When you are returning, you must obtain your electronic I-94 number after your entry.

-**Please note that between April and May 2013, the I-94 "card" will no longer be on paper and instead will be an automated electronic process.
-After April 2013, a log of your entry information will be available on a website managed by Customs and Border Protection.
-When that link is available, we will post that here.
+- Please note that between April and May 2013, the I-94 "card" became an automated electronic process for air travel.
+After April 2013, a log of your entry information will be available on a website managed by Customs and Border Protection: https://www.cpb.gov/i94.

 Immigration Forms and Resources for F-1 students